The Hike Collective, Perth, Western Australia © Tourism Australia

 Use a working holiday support program

-If you’re looking for a lot of support to help you on your working holiday journey, a work program might be ideal.
+If you’re looking for ongoing support to help you on your working holiday journey, a work program might be ideal.
 Providers of work programs, such as The Global Work & Travel Co., Work N Holiday and Alliance Abroad, provide guaranteed work opportunities for working holiday makers throughout the duration of their stay.
-The program might include airport pick-up, an induction to help you get established, and social activities.
-They may also help you set up housing, provide training and even help you set up your bank account and Tax File Number (TFN).
+The program can include airport pick-up, an induction to help you get established, support finding housing and social activities.

 If you’re comfortable beginning your job search after you arrive in Australia, meeting potential employers face-to-face can be a great way to secure work, especially in the hospitality industry.
 Hit the streets and stop into bars and restaurants that may need bar tenders or servers.
 Keep in mind that anyone responsible for serving alcohol in Australia needs to complete Responsible Service of Alcohol (RSA) training and receive an RSA Certificate.

 Conduct a job search online

 There are several powerful tools – online and otherwise – that can help you secure a job on your working holiday.
 You can find a range of job search engines in Australia which showcase open positions specifically suited to backpackers, or browse popular employment platforms like Seek and Indeed.
 When using these online job boards, it may be helpful to limit your search to short-term or contract roles, which are more likely to hire applicants on a working holiday visa.

 Enlist a recruitment agency